Download This Sample

-- The man who established the Inca Empire was Manco Capac in 1438.
-Manco Capac declared himself Sapa Inca, divine son of the Sun.
-He was a skilled warrior and leader who exercised absolute power.
-Most historians agree there were thirteen emperors during the time when the Inca Empire existed.
+- Manco Capac established the Inca Empire in 1438.
+He declared himself Sapa Inca, divine son of the Sun.
+Manco Capac was a skilled warrior and leader who exercised absolute power.
+Most historians agree there were 13 emperors during the time when the Incan Empire existed.
 They were sometimes called, “The Inca”.

 - The Inca originated in the village of Paqari-tampu, about 15 miles south of Cuzco.

 - The official language of the Inca was Quecha.
-The Inca had no written language.
-They kept their history and stories alive through stories that were passed from father to son.
+However, they had no written language.
+They kept their history alive through stories that were passed from father to son.

 - The Inca pyramids were built with mud bricks of clay that were mixed with dry straw from the corn plant.
 When the Incas found a pyramid that had been built by another culture, they would build their own Inca temple on top of it.
-Inca gold was not inherited by a person’s decedents, so when somebody died, the gold was placed inside the grave.
+Inca gold was not inherited by a person’s decedents; when someone died, the gold was placed inside the grave.

 - The Incas worshipped many gods and goddesses.
 The major Incan god was the god of nature, Viracocha, the creator.
 Another god was Inti, the sun god.
 Gold was the symbol of Inti.
-The sun god temple is the most important structure in Cuzco, the major city of the Incas.
-The Incas believed Inti was the father of Incan rulers.
+The sun god temple is the most important structure in Cusco, the major city of the Incas.
+The Incas believed Inti was the father of Inca rulers.
 They worshipped the ruler as a living god.
-Major Incan goddesses included those of the earth and the sea.
-The Incas also worshipped many lesser gods and goddesses.
-These included the gods of the moon, thunder, rain, stars and rainbows.
+Major Inca goddesses included those of the earth and the sea.
+The Incas also worshipped many lesser gods and goddesses, including the gods of the moon, thunder, rain, stars, and rainbows.

-- The Ancient Inca’s developed important medical practices.
-They performed surgery on human skulls and used anesthesias during surgery.
+- The Ancient Incas developed important medical practices.
+They performed surgery on human skulls and used anesthesia during surgery.
 Inca medicine included treating physical and emotional problems.

 Ancient Inca Worksheets